 Contact Scott at: [email protected], (301) 924-7077 x137

 Nora is the Manager for the AOAC INTERNATIONAL Research Institute’s Performance Tested Methods (PTM) program.
 Since 2008, she has brought experienced guidance to issues involving certifications, invoicing, applications, renewals, AOAC Research Institute membership, web site communications, and other PTM topics.
 Nora attended the University of Delaware, studying fine/graphic arts and veterinary sciences.
 She graduated from the University of Maryland, College Park, with a B.S. in Veterinary/Animal Husbandry and Wildlife Management.
 She is a member of Alpha Zeta, an agricultural professional honor society.
-Nora also pursues interests in continuing education, fishing, ornithology, motorcycles, photography, music, and the outdoors.
+Nora also pursues interests in continuing education, fishing, bird watching, sports cars, photography, music, and the outdoors.